freenas/freenas-docs/userguide/vms.rst

    +----------+--------------------+----------------+------------------------------------------------------------------------------------+

 Choose the base options for the VM at each step of the wizard.
-Make sure :guilabel:`Virtual CPUs` is set to *1* and :guilabel:`Memory Size` is a minimum of *2048*.
+:guilabel:`Virtual CPUs` is set to *1*. :guilabel:`Memory Size` must
+be set to at least *2048 MiB*.

 The :guilabel:`Network Interface` step is automatically populated with system defaults.
 Customize these fields as necessary and press :guilabel:`Next` to continue.

-The :guilabel:`Storage Files` section of the wizard contains options to create, size, and store a raw file.
+The :guilabel:`Storage Files` section of the wizard contains options to create and store a raw file.
 Add a filename by typing an *.img* name in the :guilabel:`Raw filename` field.
 Enter a number of gigabytes for the :guilabel:`Raw file size`.
-Set the :guilabel:`Disk sector size` in bytes.
-Set the raw file save location by clicking the :guilabel:`Folder` icon and selecting a directory for the :guilabel:`Raw file location` field.
+Set the raw file location with the folder button or by typing a directory in the field.

 The final screen of the Wizard displays the chosen options for the new Docker VM.
 Click :guilabel:`Submit` to create the VM or :guilabel:`Back` to change any settings:

 .. figure:: images/vms-add-wizard-docker-summary.png